 The .08% legal limit is for most drivers who are over the age of 21.
 The BAC is lower for certain drivers.
 For example, a commercial driver can be charged with DWI for a blood alcohol content of .04% or more.
 Individuals who are under the age of 21 can be charged with DWI for a BAC of .02% or higher on chemical tests.

 Drivers may face charges for aggravated DWI in certain circumstances.
 When certain aggravating conditions are present along with an increased BAC, you could be charged with aggravated DWI and face more severe penalties than a typical DWI charge.

 Aggravated DWI charges may result when the driver:

-Has a passenger that is under 16 years of age
+- Has a passenger who is under 16 years of age

-The penalties for a DWI alcohol conviction vary, depending on if the incident was the first time DWI or there were subsequent offenses.
+The penalties for a DWI alcohol conviction vary, depending on whether the incident was a first-time DWI arrest or a subsequent offense.
 If convicted of a second or subsequent offense, you may be sentenced to time in jail.
-All DWIs result in fines and a driver’s license suspension.
-The third DWI will result in permanent license revocation.
+All DWI convictions result in fines and a driver’s license suspension.
+The third DWI conviction will result in permanent license revocation.